-plus representation from other Provincial and National Government Departments, the CTIA, the V & A Waterfront, SANParks, Port of Cape Town, PRASA/Metrorail, Transnet FreightRail, from Commerce & Industry, from Disaster Relief NGO's and broader community of Cape Town.
+plus representation from other Provincial and National Government Departments, the CTIA, the V & A Waterfront, SANParks, Port of Cape Town, PRASA/Metrorail, Transnet FreightRail, Robben Island Museum, Commerce & Industry, the Disaster Relief NGO's and from the broader Community of Cape Town.

-NOTE: Representation may be adjusted by the MDMAF in accordance with the identified risks to the City which are being dealt with over a particular period.
+NOTE: Representation may be adjusted by the Forum in accordance with the identified risks to the City which are being dealt with over a particular period.